tet0fyl/DumbQuest/README.md

 Dumbquest is a little ZeldakLike project.

-Contains :
+Contain :
 ------------
 - One level
 - Five area
 - Three diffentes types of ennemies
-- One Boss (to win the party)
+- One Boss (beat him to win the party)